stephane-martin/bouncer/README.md

 ### Registering in Consul

-`nginx-auth-ldap` can register itself as a Consul service:
+`bouncer` can register itself as a Consul service:
-`nginx-auth-ldap serve --consul=XXX --register`.
+`bouncer serve --consul=XXX --register`.

 ## Stopping

-Send SIGTERM or SIGINT to the `nginx-auth-ldap` process.
+Send SIGTERM or SIGINT to the `bouncer` process.

 ## Reload the configuration file

-Send SIGHUP to the `nginx-auth-ldap` process.
+Send SIGHUP to the `bouncer` process.

 ## Watch the flow of requests